Open-STEM/IntroToRoboticsV2/course/measuring_distance/measuring_dist.rst

 Mechanical Sensors
 ------------------

-Another type of sensor that can indirectly inform the robot about distance are mechanical sensors like limit switches.
+Another type of sensor that can indirectly inform the robot about distance are mechanical sensors such as limit switches.
 These sensors operate by physically touching an object and can be used to detect when a robot has reached a certain point in its environment.

-The way that these sensors work is that they have a small metal piece that is pushed in when the switch is pressed.
-This completes a circuit and allows the robot to know that the switch has been pressed.
+These sensors work by completing a circuit, either using magnets or physical force.

+Completion of the circuit informs the robot that a certain has taken place.
+For example, a limit switch can be used to detect when a robot has reached the end of a track.

 Using the Ultrasonic Sensor
 ---------------------------

 .. image:: media/setpointtarget.png

-While using the XRP, your main distance sensor will be an ultrasonic range finder.
+While using the XRP, your distance sensor will be an ultrasonic range finder.
 Here is the method call to get the distance from the sensor:

 .. code-block:: python